Love, Zenobia: How to Write Your Personal Statement Essay

 I’m going to go finally start my essay as well now, I’ll see you on the other side.
 Best of luck to us!

 (Psst, I’m back.
 If this still wasn’t enough, I thought I’d mention that I edit finished essays for $10!

-If you prefer to write it yourself, I understand. $15 and I’ll walk you through each step, counseling you along the way.
+If you prefer to recieve guidance on the way, I understand. $15 and I’ll walk you through each step, counseling you until it’s finished.
 My email is [email protected])